captn3m0/codechef/_problems/hard/DORADM01.md

 The first line contains a number t (about 10), the number of test cases.
 Each test case has the following form:

-The first line contains two numbers N and K (2 <= N <= 200, 0 <= K <= N).
+The first line contains two numbers N and K (2 &lt;= N &lt;= 200, 0 &lt;= K &lt;= N).
 Each line in the next N lines contains N characters '0' or '1' representing the initial state of the grid.
 '1' denotes a light that is on and '0' a light that is off.

-Each line in the next K lines contains 2 integers, i and j (1 <= i, j <= N), representing the row and column of a faulty light.
+Each line in the next K lines contains 2 integers, i and j (1 &lt;= i, j &lt;= N), representing the row and column of a faulty light.
 Rows are numbered from the top and columns from the left.

 ### Output